DeVon Franklin: Franklin Entertainment

 Franklin executive-produced the animated film The Star, for Sony Pictures Animation.
 The Star was directed by Oscar nominee Timothy Reckart.
 This faith-based film inspired by the Nativity Story focuses on a donkey and his friends on an adventure as they follow The Star and become accidental heroes.
 The Star was released in 2017 and featured the voice of Kelly Clarkson as Leah the Horse, Oprah Winfrey as Deborah, Tyler Perry as Cyrus, Steven Yeun as Bo the donkey, Aidy Bryant as Ruth the sheep, Keegan-Michael Key, Kristin Chenoweth, Anthony Anderson, Gabriel Iglesias, Ving Rhames, Deliah Rene, Kris Kristofferson, Gina Rodriguez, Zachary Levi, Christopher Plummer, and Tracy Morgan.

 Franklin also has several film projects in the works, including Breakthrough, for 20th Century Studios, which tells the true story of John Smith who at 14 drowned in Lake St. Louis and was unresponsive for nearly an hour.
 Smith's mother entered the room praying loudly and suddenly Smith had a pulse.
-He is also producing the film adaptation of the recently released memoir from Cathy Byrd 'The Boy Who Knew Too Much.'
-Franklin is also at work on the reboot of He-Man and the Masters Of The Universe franchise with Columbia Pictures, as well as the remake of the film Cooley High with Common at MGM.
-On the TV side, Franklin is producing a re-imagining of Foxy Brown at Hulu starring his wife Good.
+He is also producing the film adaptation of the recently released memoir from Cathy Byrd The Boy Who Knew Too Much.
+Franklin is also at work on the reboot of He-Man and the Masters of the Universe franchise with Columbia Pictures, as well as the remake of the film Cooley High with Common at MGM.
+On the TV side, Franklin is producing a re-imagining of Foxy Brown at Hulu starring his then-wife Meagan Good.